 Student Projects

-Students who are interested in the physics of Hard Condensed Matter are most welcome to complete their research training for the
+Students who are interested in the physics of Quantum Electron Matter are most welcome to complete their research training for the

 Short master research project (6-12 EC)